 Adjusted combined ratio is a non-GAAP financial measure defined as the sum of the loss ratio and the expense ratio calculated excluding the impact of certain items that may not be indicative of underlying business trends, operating results, or future outlook.
-See "Reconciliation of Non-GAAP Financial Measures" for a reconciliation of combined ratio to adjusted combined ratio in accordance with GAAP.
+See "Reconciliation of Non-GAAP Financial Measures" for a reconciliation of combined ratio calculated using unadjusted GAAP numbers to adjusted combined ratio.